-The primary evidence for the event is in a book The Royal Society posted titled Memoirs of Isaac Newton, even though it was written by his friend William Stukeley.
+The primary evidence for the event is in a book The Royal Society posted titled Memoirs of Isaac Newton, written by his friend William Stukeley.
+But it’s a dubious record of facts:

-- Stukeley published his “Memoirs of Newton’ in 1752 at earliest.
-Meaning Newton never saw the book.
+- Stukeley published his ‘Memoirs of Newton’ in 1752 at earliest.
+Meaning Newton, and many of Newton’s contemporaries, never saw the book and confirmed its facts.

 - Biographers, certainly in 1720, are not objective reporters running around checking facts.
 They are often fans of their subjects, as Stukeley was of Newton.

-- At the time they talked they were sitting under apple trees.
+- At the time Stukeley and Newton talked they were sitting under apple trees.

 - The ‘event’ Newton supposedly told Stukeley, happened 60 years earlier.

-- There are few other first person source anywhere, in Newton’s journals or other biographies, of ‘the event’.
+- There are few other first person sources anywhere, in Newton’s journals or other biographies, of ‘the event’.
 (Please comment if I’m wrong).

 In James Glieck’s excellent biography, Isaac Newton, he strongly suggests Newton offered the story as an metaphoric anecdote, as way to express his curiosity about the world, rather than as a literal tale about specific singular moment that redefined his view of things.

 Now my point here is not to say epiphanies never happen.
 Most creative people have them now and then, and I do too – but I argue they are overrated.
 They do not eliminate the hard work and risk required to manifest the idea in the world.
-Newton worked for a decade to complete his theory on gravity that he became famous for.
-I’m also not questioning Newton’s genius – he was one.
-But reasonable doubt about this legend is warranted given the thin evidence we have.
+Even if the event took place as the legend described, Newton worked for a decade to complete his theory on gravity.
+The moment did not spare him from years of effort to manifest the idea born from that moment.

 Frankly I don’t trust Stukeley.
 He was apparently a good friend of Newton’s.
 Just as I wouldn’t trust a biographer/friend interviewing someone famous late in their life, who somehow manages to tell only them a story about something that happened decades ago, that the famous person never mentioned in any of their own extensive journals and writings or interviews with other people.
 I can guess Stukeley wanted Newton to look good.
 He also wanted his book to be read (though the publishing history of the memoir is unclear).
 And in the spirit of those two things some exaggeration of facts and conversion of abstract anecdotes into real specific events would not be surprising.